smaurice101/readthedocs/docs/source/tmlbuilds.rst

 Example of 9b Configuration Parameters
 ------------------------------------

-Below is an example of the configurtions of Dag 9b above.
+Below is an example of the configurations of Dag 9b above.
 In this example, we connect the **send_email** function in the **Agenttools.py** file to the supervisor agent.
 Note, that the SMTP parameters are environmental variables that are set when the solution container or TSS container is started.

 .. code-block:: JSON